indigo-dc/alien4cloud-deep/README.md

 The default username / password are *admin*/*admin*.
 Please change them!

+## Prerequisites

-Aside of the official requirements found at http://alien4cloud.github.io/#/documentation/2.0.0/getting_started/new_getting_started.html, Alien4Cloud needs at least 3GB of RAM to run.
+Aside of the official requirements found at http://alien4cloud.github.io/#/documentation/2.0.0/getting_started/new_getting_started.html, Alien4Cloud needs at least 3GB of RAM to run and a dual core CPU.

+You also need Docker, we tested with the CE version 17.03 and above.
+We strongly advise you to install the latest version from the official https://docs.docker.com/install/ site.

 ## Docker Arguments